 The Commonwealth Club (CWC) has contracted with Distant Horizons (DH) to organize this tour.
-This trip is based on a maximum of 10 travelers.
+This trip is based on a minimum of 12 and a maximum of 24 travelers.

 A $1,000 per person deposit will reserve a place for participants on this program.
 The balance of the trip is due 60 days prior to departure and must be paid by check made out to Distant Horizons.
 Should you want to make a reservation, please email firstname.lastname@example.org and we will contact you.
 Or call (415) 597-6720.